 – the promotion of stratigraphical methods, and the dissemination of stratigraphical knowledge,

 – the evaluation of new stratigraphical methods and their integration into a multidisciplinary stratigraphy, and

 – the definition of principles of stratigraphical classification, terminology and procedure and their publication.

-The SEQS scientific activities are carried out through projects, websites, publications and meetings, particularly through close co-operation with local sister national organisations, as well as through collaboration with other organisations.
+The SEQS scientific activities are carried out through projects, websites, publications and meetings, particularly through close co-operation with local sister national organizations, as well as through collaboration with other organizations.

 International Union For Quaternary Research (INQUA) Statement On The Ukrainian Crisis

 INQUA-SEQS 2016 Meeting – Armenia, September 2016.
 Photo taken at the Haghtamak 3 archaeological site.
 Courtesy and © of Edmond Grigoryan